LukePhairatt/SDC-PathPlanning-Project1-T3/README.md

 Figure 1: Task Flow

 In the **main.cpp**:
 The task runs in sequential order.
-The car and traffic information(sensor_fusion) are first get updated along with the reference the goal point for our vehicle to get to.
+The car and traffic information(sensor_fusion) are first get updated along with the reference goal point for our vehicle to get to.
 [code: lines 144-196]

-If the behaviour planning is not activate.
-We goto the normal routine of the path planning and motion control via trajectory generation on the current lane (no lane change).
+If the behaviour planning is not activate, the task runs the normal routine of the path planning and motion control via trajectory generation on the current lane (no lane change).
 [code: lines 262-289]

-After the cold start (> 100 loops) and every 50 loops cycle, the behaviour planning action is activated to plan for appropriate action such as staying in this lane or changing one
+After the cold start (> 100 loops) and every 50 loops cycle, the behaviour control is activated to plan for an appropriate action such as staying in this lane or changing one
-with respect to the associate cost that will be presented later on.
+determined by the cost (thid will be presented later on).
 [code: lines 199-258]

 #### Path Planning (Trajectory Generation)
-In this project, the trajectory has been generated by using the spline line library (spline.h) fitting through constriant points.
+In this project, the vehicle trajectory has been generated with the spline library (spline.h) fitting through constriant points.

 For the smooth transition, the last 2 points from the previous path were used as a constriant for a spline line fitting.
 Together with the next 3-constraint points (experimenting with 30m apart) where we want the vehicle to be in the future (as shown by the figure 2), the full spline model was then generated for the smooth transition.

 					[code: vehicle.cpp in SplineLineTrajectory(..), lines 185-220]